fmo/encryption/README.md

 * Bob knows Alice must have sent the message (AUTHENTICATION)
 * Bob knows message was not modified in transit (INTEGRITY)

+## Shortcoming of Asymmetric Key pairs

+Can't use for Bulk Data, but can use it for Limited Data.

+Bulk Data should be protected with Symmetric Encryption.
+What if we used Asymmetric Keys to share Symmetric Keys?
+(SSL and TLS based on this)

 # AES-256
 AES-256 encryption is a method that scrambles data using a 256-bit key